Download the Student Rights and Responsibilities Handbook

 This handbook provides a framework for academic standards and student behavior to promote positive, supportive and inclusive learning environments to maximize student academic achievement and minimize student behavior issues.
 It is an outline of the expectations, rights and responsibilities of all members of our school community – a structure where students, families and teachers partner for student success.

-This handbook and its contents are in effect during regularly scheduled school hours, as well as at other times and places, including school sponsored events, field trips and athletic functions where school administrators have authority over students or the behavior has a direct effect on the order of the school.
+This handbook and its contents are in effect during regularly scheduled school hours, as well as at other times and places, including in school vehicles, school sponsored events, field trips and athletic functions where school administrators have authority over students or the behavior has a direct effect on the order of the school.
+This includes the Middle College and online campuses.

-The College and Career Ready Program oversees all the programs and student opportunities for students that support their readiness for successful entry into a college and/or a career.
-This web page at www.pgcps.org/collegereadiness is designed to help students and parents (and staff as well) navigate through the wealth of information about getting prepared for college.
+PGCPS supports students in their college and career goals with Career and Technical Education (CTE) and college readiness programming.
+There are opportunities that support students’ readiness for successful entry into a college and/or career.
+The college readiness web page at www.pgcps.org/collegereadiness is designed to help students and parents, as well as staff, to navigate through the wealth of information about preparing for and applying to college.
 It includes information on our district programs and opportunities for students as well as the regional and national information sites that will give all our students what they need to know to be successful!

-PGCPS is proud to announce the launch of Naviance in all of our middle and high schools.
-Naviance is a college and career readiness platform.
-Each school has its own personalized Family Connection site where students (and in the future, families) can log in and access tools to research colleges, browse scholarships, keep a list of favorite careers, and track college applications.
+PGCPS middle and high school students are able to access the SchooLinks college and career readiness platform.
+Students can log in and access tools to research colleges, browse scholarships, keep a list of favorite careers, and track college applications.

-Naviance is linked with SchoolMAX, so student data and other information will be updated on a nightly basis.
-Students will access their Family Connection accounts via Clever, which can be accessed from the PGCPS district website.
-Students will benefit from the college & career readiness activities such as:
+Schoolinks is linked with Synergy, so student data and other information will be updated on a nightly basis.
+Students will access their accounts via Clever, which can be accessed from the PGCPS district website.
+Students will benefit from college and career readiness activities such as:

 PGCPS is committed to preparing students for college and the world of work.
 The scholarship link on the student section at www.pgcps.org provides a database of regional, state and national scholarships from a variety of public and private sources.
 Deadlines and application requirements are included for each scholarship.
 Information regarding internships, career and summer opportunities is also available.